boldsuck/haveno-reto-docs/docs/haveno-ui/DirectBindTor.md

 !!! info
     There is a provided `Tor Examples` Button for *torrc.examples* &<br>
     `Tor User Config` in the Whisker Menu `Application` -> `System`<br>
-    Please open *torrc.examples* in your Whonix VM and look at the IP in the webserver example!<br>
+    Please open *torrc.examples* in your Whonix VM and check the IP in web server example!<br>
+    You may need to adjust the TARGET IP<br>
     You can use the `Tor User Config` Button or `sudoedit` in Terminal to edit `50_user.conf`

 `sudoedit /usr/local/etc/torrc.d/50_user.conf`